AwolDes/json-generator/README.md

 # JSON Generator
-A simple python script that generates a json model template
+A simple python script that generates a json model template.
+Does not generate dummy data

 # Usage